Order of the Southern Cross: History

-Originally known as the Imperial Order of the Cross (Portuguese: Ordem Imperial do Cruzeiro), the Order was created by Emperor Pedro I on the day of his Coronation, 1 December 1822.
-Also on the same date the first knights of the order were appointed, to commemorate the crowning of the Empire's first monarch.
-After the proclamation of the independence of Brazil on 7 September 1822 other honorific awards had been made, but of the Orders of chivalry shared with Portugal, Brazilian branches of which had been created upon independence; the Order of the Cross, created to mark the Coronation of the Empire's founder, was thus also the first purely Brazilian Order.
+Emperor Pedro I of Brazil commissioned the establishment of the Imperial Order of the Cross (Portuguese: Ordem Imperial do Cruzeiro) on the day of his coronation, 1 December 1822.
+On the same date, the first knights of the order were appointed, to commemorate the crowning of the Empire's first monarch; it was the first Brazilian Order.

 After the fall of the monarchy, Brazil's first republican Constitution, enacted on 24 February 1891, abolished all titles of nobility and all Imperial Orders and decorations.
 The Order was later re-established by the government of Getúlio Vargas on December 5, 1932, as the National Order of the Southern Cross.

-The Grand Coat of Arms of the Empire of Brazil displayed the badge of the Imperial Order of the Cross suspended from a blue necklet.

 During the Old Republic period (from the Proclamation of the Republic until the Revolution of 1930), National Orders did not exist and the Brazilian State bestowed only military medals.
 Restored in 1932, the Order of the Southern Cross was the first Order to be created in the re-established, republican honours system.
 It is considered the senior Brazilian National Order.

-During the Imperial period, the Order of the Southern Cross was not the highest ranking of the Imperial Orders, as it ranked below the Brazilian branches of the ancient orders of chivalry, that originated with Portugal: the Order of Christ (the senior-most Order), the Order of Saint Benedict of Aviz and the Order of St. James of the Sword.
-Those Orders were shared by Brazil and Portugal; the Order of Christ was shared with the Holy See similar to the Austrian and a Spanish Orders of the Golden Fleece.
-However among the Brazilian created Orders, the Imperial Order of the Cross ranked first, having higher status than the Imperial Order of Pedro I and the Imperial Order of the Rose.

-The Imperial Order of the Cross continues to be used by both branches of the Brazilian Imperial Family as a House Order, awarded by the rival claimants to the position of Head of the Imperial Family, but such awards are not recognized by the Republic of Brazil.

-Just like the Emperors of Brazil were ex officio Grand Masters of the Imperial Order, Presidents of Brazil are ex officio Grand Masters of the successor National Order.
+Just as the Emperor of Brazil was ex officio the Grand Master of the Imperial Order, the Presidents of Brazil is ex officio the Grand Master of the successor National Order.
 Accordingly, President Luiz Inácio Lula da Silva is the Order's current Grand Master.